Here is a list of resources we recomend. Affiliate links are marked.

 ConvertKit (Affiliate Link)

-This is what we use, while more expensive than MailerLite it has more powerful features, particularly when it comes to automations.
+This is what we use, while more expensive than MailerLite, it has more powerful features, particularly when it comes to automation.
 It is also easier to use.

 MailChimp (Affiliate Link)

 This is what we used to recommend for almost everyone.
 Now we only recomend it for authors who are just getting started and want to use it for free.
 It has the most generous free level.
 But once you have to start paying, we recomend MailerLite or ConvertKit instead.

 This is what we use for our webinars and it had been one of the biggest sources of growth for our email list.
 It is powerful, flexible, and reliable.

 VistaPrint (Affiliate Link)